-Balanced sweet-tart flavor makes this a good apple for eating raw.
-Liberty apples also hold up well to being sautéed for compotes.
+Balanced sweet-tart flavor make Liberty apples great for eating raw.
+They also hold up well to being sautéed for compotes.

 Slightly crisp, sweet, and low in acid, this variety is slow to oxidize, so the flesh will stay white longer in raw applications.
 For a delicious and satisfying alternative to dessert, make a Liberty apple and cheese plate to enjoy after dinner.
 It will be a light and healthier alternative to the typical post-dinner fare.

 6 of 17Photo: Gently & Hyers